Al Haskey: Relationships

 In 2014, Midlane signed a new contract to remain in Doctors due to the range of stories writers conjured up for him.
 His first romance story soon followed and they paired him with Niamh Donoghue (Jessica Regan).
 The story begins with Niamh developing feelings for Al, which he does not respond well to.
 Midlane explained that Al is still reminded of what happened with Jas and struggles to trust Niamh.
 He added "when someone seems to come to Al with warmth and real affection, he presses the alarm button."

 Al and Niamh are both looking for someone to spend their lives with.
 They both want to settle down and commit, but Midlane noted "I think it'll be a question of whether one of them is really suitable for doing that."
 Another issue is that Al lacks "emotional intelligence" and it is a "real struggle for him to open up his heart".
 The actor enjoyed filming the story and believed that viewers would enjoy watching Al and Niamh's "blossoming romance."

-Writers have developed a double-act between Al and Jimmi.
-The pair were played as friends from Al's debut, with Midlane and Morgan later being nominated for a "Best On-Screen Partnership" award in recognition of their work together.
-In 2019, writers created a new business venture story for the pair as they open a new bar called The Icon.
-The story adds comic relief as their opening night is marred by their house beer going missing during transit.
+Writers developed a double-act between Al and Jimmi.
+The pair were played as friends from Al's debut and in 2019, writers created a new business venture story for the pair as they take over a bar in Letherbridge, the Icon.
+The story added comic relief as their opening night is marred by their house beer going missing during transit.

-Flashback episode
+Upbringing and family

 Producers decided to create an episode centric to Al's backstory via the use of flashbacks scenes.
 The scenes portray a young Al at school where he is bullied by fellow students.
 The episode also explains how the character became obsessed with science fiction and explores his relationship with his aunt Sheila Mills (Helen Phillips).
-In the scenes Al is played by Xandi Steele.
+In the scenes, Al is played by Xandi Steele.

+Writers introduced Al's mother, Eve Haskey (Rachel Bell) in 2017.
+She was introduced struggling from grief after the death of her husband, Al's father.
+The pair are not close but Al decides to get in contact with her as he has unanswered questions about his dead father.
+Al accompanies Eve to his funeral and she thanks him for joining her.
+Al begins to worry about her health.
+He asks Eve if he can perform a psychometric test on her to practice for a patient, but he later reveals that it is a dementia test, and that she could be suffering from it.
+Her case of dementia is confirmed and Eve starts treatment immediately.
+Years later, Al is pleased to finally have Eve stay with him.
+However, at the end of her stay at Al's, as she is about to leave she falls ill.
+She is rushed into hospital and it emerges that she has fallen ill due to a Legionnaires' disease outbreak in Letherbridge.
+Al becomes "in a spin" over Eve's condition and vows to discover how the outbreak has happened.